in-rolls/ration_bihar/scripts/readme.md

 ```

 It will output csvs for every table in the site and one for every contact in the parsed folder

-# (x) images not being downloaded, to know if there's image link has to be visited
-# () some urls failing